Garden Word of the Day

 This plant dies back each winter and returns each spring.
 Also, seeds can remain viable in the soil for up to 50 years.
 If you don’t want poke sallet in your landscape, you’d best remove it before it goes to seed.

 Poke sallet is poisonous to people, dogs, and livestock.
 The berries and roots are extremely toxic, getting more so as the plant ages.
-But local birds, giant leopard moth caterpillars, grey and red foxes, opossums, raccoons, and white-footed mice love the berries and are not affected by the toxins.
+But local birds, giant leopard moth caterpillars, gray and red foxes, opossums, raccoons, and white-footed mice love the berries and are not affected by the toxins.

 Before you try harvesting (or removing) some poke, you need to know that pokeweed sap can be absorbed through the skin and should be avoided.
 Historically, poke sallet was used to treat arthritis.
 The plant was also mistaken for horseradish, Jerusalem artichoke, and parsnip.
 In the 1890s, poke sallet extract was even advertised as a weight-loss cure.
 As a result, poisoning was common.
 That being said, in her memoir, Dolly Parton admitted to using poke sallet berry juice as a lipstick, when her parents forbade her from wearing makeup.